Praise makes you feel good—

 - Voice.
 Who are we listening to, and why do we want to spend time with them?
 Are the characters unique and specific?
 More powerfully, what about you, the author, guides us through the story, and what words and sentence structures make your authentic personality clear?

-- An editorial letter (usually 10-15 action-packed pages) giving feedback on each of these elements.
+- An editorial letter (10-15 action-packed pages) giving feedback on each of these elements.

-- Annotations and comments throughout the manuscript showing examples of the points listed in the letter.
+- Extensive annotations and comments throughout the manuscript showing examples of the points listed in the letter.

 - A custom Work Plan with specific, manageable steps, to give you energy and momentum into the next draft.

-Ongoing craft lessons, encouragement, inspiration, assistance developing your writing and your voice, and guidance through your publication journey.
-Skype sessions and editing can focus on a book, essay or story; a particular skill (such as comedy writing); or your writing career, including publication goals and development opportunities.
+I have very limited availability for individual coaching.
+Coaching includes ongoing craft lessons, encouragement, inspiration, assistance developing your writing and your voice, and guidance through your publication journey.
+Zoom sessions and editing can focus on a book, essay or story; a particular skill (such as comedy writing); or your writing career, including publication goals and development opportunities.

 Tell me more about what editing costs